pivotal/workstation-setup/README.md

 # Workstation Setup

-This project automates the process of setting up a new Pivotal Labs machine using a simple [Bash](https://www.gnu.org/software/bash/) script.
+This project automates the process of setting up a new Pivotal machine using a simple [Bash](https://www.gnu.org/software/bash/) script.

+## Goals

+The primary goal of this project is to give people a simple script they can run to make their machine a bit more useful and standard for working on Pivotal projects.

+ * A bash script is easy for users to edit locally on-the-fly for small temporary tweaks
+ * Everything is in one repository
+ * The project name is informative
+ * Keep it easy to fork and customize
+ * It has very limited requirements: git, bash and Ruby are all available on macOS by default

+## Anti-goals

+This project does not aim to do everything.
+Some examples:

+ * We don't install everything that your project needs.
+These scripts should only install generally useful things, and prefer running quickly over being complete.
+ * We avoid setting up and maintaining overly-custom configurations.
+When there is already a tool that will get us something in a conventional manner, such as [bash-it](https://github.com/Bash-it/bash-it), we prefer to use it instead of doing things ourselves.

 **Warning: the automation script is currently aggressive about what it does and will overwrite vim configurations, bash-it configurations, etc.**